BenJohnCarson/CV/README.md

 ## Interests

-Yes it's now incredibly clichéd but I love to travel, I've been to Australia, New Zealand, Indonesia to name a few.
-I do a lot of snowboarding and was a member of the race team at university.
-I'm pretty musical and dabble in quite a few instruments, even attempting a couple of open mic nights.
-I also do a lot of running, I find it a great way to relieve stress.
+- Yes it's now incredibly clichéd but I love to travel, I've been to Australia, New Zealand and Indonesia to name a few
+- I do a lot of snowboarding and was a member of the race team at university
+- I'm pretty musical and enjoy playing guitar; I've also done the odd open mic night
+- I run most days and I am currently training for an organised 10k next year